isomerpages/pris-test/_about-us/organisation.md

 At the staff level, SPS has 11 staff divisions - Corporate Communications and Relations, Intelligence, Logistics & Finance, Operations, Provost, Psychological & Correctional Rehabilitation, Rehabilitation & Reintegration, Risk Management and Assurance, Staff Development, Strategic Planning, and Transformational & Technology.

 ![](/images/About%20Us/Directorates%202021.jpg)

+[No need for SPS and COL logo
+<br>Provost changed to Investigation]